Today’s fashionable birthday celebrations itemizing for August 8, 2020 consists of celebs Keith Carradine, Dustin Hoffman

 Enjoyable fact: Is initially from Toronto

-Take a take a look at numerous different celebs that have been birthed in Canada
+Take a have a look at varied different celebs that have been birthed in Canada

 Star Nita Talbot is90 Star Connie Stevens is82 Nation vocalist Phil Balsley (The Statler Brothers) is81 Star Larry Wilcox is73 Motion image supervisor Martin Brest is69 Radio-TV individuality Robin Quivers is68 Percussionist Anton Fig is67 Star Donny Many is67 Rock artist Dennis Drew (10,000 Lunatics) is63 Previous star Harry Crosby is62 Rock artist Rikki Rockett (Poisonous Substance) is59 Rap Artist Kool Moe Dee is58 Rock artist Ralph Rieckermann is58 Center vary jogger Suzy Support Hamilton is52 Rock vocalist Scott Stapp is47 Nation vocalist Mark Wills is47 Star Kohl Sudduth is46 Rock artist Tom Linton (Jimmy Consume Globe) is45 Vocalist JC Chasez (‘N Sync) is44 Star Tawny Cypress is44 Rhythm-and-blues vocalist Marsha Ambrosius is43 Star Countess Vaughn is42 Star Michael Urie is40 Rock artist Eric Howk (Portugal.
 The Male) is39 Star Ken Baumann is31 Star Bebe Timber (TELEVISION: “The Genuine O’Neals”) is 19.